Elements of a Paper

 The two videos below are recordings of the skits we use during peer response presentations.
 Between each skit, we engage the class in a discussion about the effectiveness of each response session.
 We've also included the two handouts we bring to classes for the peer response presentation: first, a copy of the essay from the videos so that the class can follow along; second, a handout of tips for approaching peer response sessions.

-Texts and Virtual Texts
+Selected Texts and Virtual Texts

 - Writing Commons